 - The EMSWCD Equity and Management Teams met monthly with CEI for a year, continuing to expand awareness and embark upon an organizational DEI planning process.

 - EMSWCD is currently developing a DEI plan with the intention of identifying clear goals, objectives and action items to move the organization forward with its commitment.
-We hope to share with our constituency in spring of 2019.
+Development of the Equity Plan is still in progress, and we hope to share with our constituency soon.

 - The Equity Team has created two sub-committees, a Planning Committee and an Internal Equity Committee.

-- The Planning Committee members are Chelsea White-Brainard, Rowan Steele and Monica McAllister.
+- The Planning Committee members are Chelsea White-Brainard, Matt Shipkey and Monica McAllister.
 Together they are working on the development of the Equity Plan.
 This committee meets twice a month and provides updates and opportunity for input as needed to the staff and Board biweekly and monthly.

 - The Internal Equity Committee members are Monica McAllister, Suzanne Easton and Lindsay Nelson.
 This committee is tasked with keeping the internal equity initiatives current and ongoing while the Equity Plan continues to be developed.